top of page

 What Are Some Of The Costs The Lawyer Pays On My Behalf?

-• Investigation of the accident scene by experts
+• Investigation and analysis of the accident scene by experts

-• Ongoing phone calls, visits and dialogue with all parties in case
+• Ongoing communications with all parties involved in the case

 Most Cases Are Not Contingency Fee Friendly